 In addition, an equation has been added using the free LaTeX App available from the OriginLab File Exchange.
 If you have MathType™ installed on your computer, you can use the Insert Equation button in the Tools toolbar to insert equations using MathType.

 - Add text, including plain text or text from data or metadata with rich text format.

-- Add graphic objects such as line, polyline, freehand draw tool, arrows, circle, oval, square, rectangle, polygon, freehand region, etc.
+- Add graphic objects such as line, polyline, freehand draw tool, curve, arrows, circle, oval, square, rectangle, polygon, freehand region, etc.